Rollp0x/revm-trace/README.md

 - **Rich Utility Functions**: Includes tools for batch querying token balances, simulating Multicall deployment and batch execution, and more.
 - **Flexible Connection**: Supports both HTTP and WebSocket (ws/wss) endpoints for EVM construction.
 - **NFT (ERC721 & ERC1155) Transfer Analysis**: Automatically detects and parses NFT transfers, including tokenId extraction and type distinction.

+---

+### Advanced Usage & Extensibility
+- While `trace_transactions` provides a convenient batch simulation and tracing API for most use cases, advanced users can construct and control the EVM instance directly using REVM and this crate’s inspector system.
+- The core value of this crate lies in the `TxInspector` and its output `TxTraceOutput`, which provide detailed, structured tracing of transaction execution, asset transfers, call trees, events, and errors.
+- For custom analysis (e.g., storage slot changes, balance diffs, or other state introspection), users can run their own simulation loop, obtain `ResultAndState` from REVM, and combine it with `TxInspector` for maximum flexibility.

 ### TxInspector Highlights